persteenolsen/wagtail-demo/README.md

 ## Static files for the Frontend

-There is only one Django App in the Project and the dir 'static' and 'assets' can be created at root level

 Make sure that the Python package 'whitenoise' is installed from the requirements.txt

 Note: Make sure you have the line 'whitenoise.middleware.WhiteNoiseMiddleware' in the